IBM/aspera-cli/docs/README.erb.md

 When scanning the option `query` has the same behavior as for the `node access_keys do self find` command.

-Refer to that section for details.
+See the following section for details.

 ### Preview File types